u16052642/thrive_erp_documentation/documentation-16.0/content/applications/inventory_and_mrp/inventory/routes/strategies/removal.rst

 Next, several orders for the same product are made, but in this example, the goods weren't received on the same day and they don't have the same expiration date.
 In that situation, logically, sending those with the closest date first is preferred.
-Depending on the chosen removal strategy, Odoo generates a transfer with the products that fit the settings the best.
+Depending on the chosen removal strategy, Thrive Bureau ERP generates a transfer with the products that fit the settings the best.

 .. image:: removal/packing-products.png